sjp38/linux/for_damon_patches/cv.configurable_damon.rst

-DAMON[1] programming interface users can extend DAMON for any address space by configuring the address-space specific low level primitives with appropriate ones including their own implementations.
-However, because the implementation for the virtual address space is only available now, the users should implement their own for other address spaces.
-Worse yet, the user space users who rely on the debugfs interface and user space tool, cannot implement their own.
+DAMON[1] programming interface users can extend DAMON for any address space by configuring the address-space specific low level primitives with appropriate ones.
+However, because only the implementation for the virtual address spaces is available now, the users should implement their own for other address spaces.
+Worse yet, the user space users who are using the debugfs interface of 'damon-dbgfs' module or the DAMON user space tool, cannot implement their own.

 This patchset implements another reference implementation of the low level primitives for the physical memory address space.
 With this change, hence, the